Kanji Intro II 漢字入門②

 The 4 Kinds of Kanji

-In ancient China, Kanji began as pictographic representations, which over time morphed into a complex system of thousands of glyphs to write any morpheme (unit of meaning) in Chinese languages.
-Then, over several more centuries, these same characters were adopted to write Japanese.
-In doing so, Kanji have changed in sound and occasionally appearance, but little has changed to their composition.
-All Kanji fall under one of the following four types:
+In ancient China, kanji began as pictographic representations of the world around us.
+Over time, kanji evolved into a system of thousands of glyphs to write the morphemes of Chinese languages.
+Centuries later, they were adopted into Japanese.
+Upon being adopted into Japanese, kanji have changed in sound and occasionally appearance, but little has changed to their core composition.

 1. Pictograms